 Invest in Civic Life of All Kinds

 The arc of world history predicts the demise of civic life for the loss of public interventions.
 It begins when the low- and moderate-income voice becomes a whisper in the ear of government officials.
-In that silence, every troubled neighborhood on the American diversity spectrum become metaphorically irrelevant.
-It seems that no one will talk about these problems in ways that make sense to the ordinary voter beyond the accumulation of wealth that hints at an oligarchy, but isn’t, at least not one with a motive.
+In that silence, every troubled neighborhood on the American diversity spectrum becomes metaphorically irrelevant.
+It seems that no one will talk about these problems in ways that make sense to the ordinary voter beyond the accumulation of wealth that hints at an oligarchy but isn’t, at least not one with a motive.

 The arc of history in re-claiming government attentiveness has better examples.
 One does not have to convince American’s that reversing a record of oppression is possible.
 Women have the vote.
 The civil rights and social justice movement remains a strong pulse in the arteries of the American future.
-The GND is similarly put out as a long haul, it is not.
+The GND is similarly put out as a long haul.
+It is not.

 The Wonderful World of Votes and Ducks

 We know civic organizations struggle for resources to accomplish basic reform tasks.
-All seek a revival in voting enthusiasm and an energized coalition of civic associations on specific issues that help to build informed participation.
-Membership in local organizations has declined less in participant numbers than in the growing number of groups desperately attempting to get the public’s attention.
+All seek a revival in voting enthusiasm and an energized coalition of civic associations on specific issues that help build informed participation.
+Membership in local organizations has declined less in participant numbers than in the growing number of groups, desperately attempting to get the public’s attention.

-Top on the list we find threatened groups such as Planned Parenthood’s women’s health service.
-There are “straphanger” groups fighting for fair transportation systems, housing groups protecting against displacement and fighting for affordable rents.
-Across, the political action spectrum organizations have become aggressive yet sophisticated in demanding the protection of legislators.
-All you need for proof is the, “they will take your guns away” strategy of the NRA.
+Top on the list, we find threatened groups such as Planned Parenthood’s women’s health service.
+There are “straphanger” groups fighting for fair transportation systems, housing groups protecting against displacement, and fighting for affordable rents.
+Across the political action spectrum, organizations have become aggressive yet sophisticated in demanding the protection of legislators.
+All you need for proof is the “they will take your guns away” strategy of the NRA.

 Define the Problem

-The bet that the failure to reduce GHGs in a decade “won’t be that bad,” is a gamble of the addict.
+The bet that the failure to reduce GHGs in a decade “won’t be that bad” is a gamble of the addict.
 It pushes aside all other opportunities to reduce violence in all of its forms, kills the idea of sustaining a healthy social justice movement, and weakens our ability to keep people healthy from birth to death.